Beer in the Philippines: History

+Consumption

 In general, the Filipino alcoholic drinks market showed dramatic volume growth in 2007, and beer contributed substantially to that growth.
 Its major beer producer, San Miguel, developed a strong marketing campaign to boost domestic consumer drinking.
 San Miguel continued to lead as the key manufacturer in 2007, with smaller and emerging brewers vying for market share.
 Domestic beer remained one of the most popular alcoholic drinks in 2007 and sari-sari stores and independent food stores continued to be its main points of distribution.
 There are also "beerhouse" bar and restaurant establishments where beer is on offer.
 Filipino alcoholic drink consumption and sales were projected to expand positively in 2008.
 With increasing disposable incomes, a young demographic population was anticipated to drink beer.
 In terms of types of alcoholic drinks, beer and spirits continue to comprise the largest volumes.

-San Miguel Corp expects to raise up to $616 million from selling shares of its flagship domestic beer group in the first half of 2008.